GLASS-only bin (purple lid)

 Contact us now for advice

-Can I get a bigger or extra GLASS-only bin?
+Can I get a bigger or extra glass-only bin?

 If the standard-size glass-only bin (140-litres) does not meet your household’s needs, you can request an extra or larger bin.